 Breathing exercises can be particularly valuable because you can do them anywhere and at any time.
 Slow, deep breathing helps your nervous system calm down, which can reduce the physical effects of anxiety and ultimately soothe your mind.
 Mindfulness meditation is another great practice for seniors who want to boost their emotional health.
 The goal of mindfulness is to focus only on your thoughts and sensations in the present moment and avoid worrying about the past or thinking about the future.
 You can practice mindfulness by setting a timer for five minutes, focusing your attention on your breath, and gently redirecting your attention back to your breathing whenever your mind wanders.
 This can be very difficult at first, but over time, it will help you stay calm during stressful situations.

-7. Keep a Routine
+7. Create a Gentle Daily Routine

 Some people love to stick to a routine, and others prefer to be more spontaneous.
 For many seniors, keeping a routine can increase motivation and activity, which strengthens emotional health.
 When you set a plan in advance for your day or week, it may feel easier to follow through with activities, social events, or chores.
 If most of your days lack structure, try establishing a routine to see if it affects your emotional wellbeing.